yt22-orb/home-server/README.md

 ✨ Features

-CasaOS Dashboard – User-friendly UI for managing containers and storage.
+CasaOS dashboard for managing containers

-Nextcloud – Personal cloud for files, contacts, notes, and sync.
+Nextcloud for personal cloud storage

-Immich – High-performance photo and video backup platform.
+Immich for photo and video backup

-AdGuard Home – Network-wide ad & tracker blocking.
+AdGuard Home for network-wide ad blocking

-Tailscale – Zero-config secure remote access over WireGuard.
+Tailscale for secure remote access using WireGuard

-SSH – Direct secure shell access for system maintenance.
+SSH access for server control

-Containerized Architecture – Simple updates, rollbacks, and backups.
+Fully containerized deployment

-Local or remote access – Safe connections from anywhere using Tailscale.
+Local or remote access through Tailscale

 🖥 Hardware